rm1tc/DFS-Tools-Companion/README.md

 # DFS-Tools-Companion

 Welcome to `DFS-Tools-Companion`!
-This is a personal collection of utilities to complement the main [DFS-Tools](https://github.com/chanzer0/).
+This is a personal collection of utilities to complement the main [DFS-Tools](https://github.com/chanzer0/) and [AceMind](https://acemind.io/).
 These utilities are a personal collection, created to complement the main tools.
 They are based on my own experiences and use-cases and may be beneficial for some users.

 ## Directory Overview